Northwestern Mutual Snags DC Office Building for $209.1M

 Located at 901 15th Street, NW, the 12-story, building is a block and a half from the White House and U.S. Treasury, and just a half a block from the Metro.

 Originally built in 1988, the building went through a $30 million, all-encompassing renovation in 2009, according to Cassidy.
 That involved upgrades to the two-story lobby, fitness center, elevators and other common areas.
-The McPherson Building also boasts a three-level parking garage situated beneath the building.
+The McPherson Building also boasts a three-level parking garage underneath the building.

-“A short walk to Metro as well as the most influential decision-making bodies in the country, the McPherson Building has everything going for it,” Cassidy said.
+“A short walk to Metro as well as the most influential decision-making bodies in the country, the McPherson Building has everything going for it,” Cassidy said in a statement.
 “The quality of the building’s amenities and its stately presence only enhance its appeal.”

 At the time of the sale, the building was 97 percent leased with an average of 7.1 years remaining on the lease terms.
 Notable tenants include New York Life, Booz Allen Hamilton and Davis Polk & Wardwell.